edHelper.com

 1 Do you like to travel?
 Does living in a foreign country sound exciting to you?
 Consider a career with the U.S. Foreign Service.
 The Foreign Service is a division of the State Department.
 America maintains embassies around the globe.
 Ambassadors, who are appointed by the president, head these embassies.
 But they are not alone.
 Many Foreign Service workers come to help ambassadors do their job.

-2 The Foreign Service offers five areas different career choices.
+2 The Foreign Service offers five areas of different career choices.
 They are Consular Officers, Economic Officers, Political Officers, Public Diplomacy Officers, and Management Officers.
 Your experience, interests, and education will determine which choice is best for you.

 Paragraphs 4 to 10: